NHK Broadcasting Center: Overview

 Most of the nationwide network programs are produced and transmitted here, and it also serves as a base for block broadcasting for the Kanto-Koshinetsu region.
 There are satellite broadcasting stations that carry out satellite broadcasting and international broadcasting stations that carry out international broadcasting (NHK World TV, NHK World Radio Japan) outside of Japan.

 Reconstruction on the Broadcasting Center

 The Shibuya Broadcasting Center, which is also the headquarters of the Japan Broadcasting Corporation, is the oldest facility, and nearly half a century has passed since its construction.
 Therefore, from around 2010, it was decided to consider reconstructing all facilities as a "long-term project".

 On August 30, 2016, the Japan Broadcasting Corporation announced the basic plan for rebuilding the broadcasting center.
 According to it, construction will start in September 2020, and the first phase of construction (information building) will be completed in 2025, the 100th anniversary of the start of broadcasting.
 After that, the second phase of construction (production/office building and public building) will be carried out, and the entire construction will be completed in 2036.
 Construction costs for the building (not including broadcasting equipment costs) are expected to be 170 billion yen.

+On August 9, 2026, NHK moved most of its news operations particularly the news studios and the Radio Center to the Information Building, which was completed in October 2024.
+The international services were transferred on September 5, 2026.